 The Fund is managed by Privium Fund Management B.V.(the "Fund Manager").
-The Fund Manager is responsible for the entire management of the Fund in accordance with the provisions of the Fund Document (the Prospectus and any Supplements) and applicable laws.
-The Fund Manager is also responsible for maintaining records and furnishing or causing to be furnished all required records or other information of the Fund to the extent such records, reports and other information are not maintained or furnished by the Administrator, the Legal Owner, the Depositary or other service providers.
+The Fund Manager is responsible for the entire management of the Fund in accordance with the provisions of the Fund Document (the "Prospectus") dated 14 January 2022 and applicable laws.
+The Fund Manager is also responsible for maintaining records and furnishing or causing to be furnished all required records or other information of the Fund to the extent such records, reports and other information are not maintained or furnished by the Administrator, the Legal Owner, the Depositary or other

 Privium Fund Management B.V. is a private limited liability company (besloten vennootschap met beperkte aansprakelijkheid) incorporated under the laws of the Netherlands having its official seat (zetel) in Amsterdam, the Netherlands and its principal offices at Symphony Towers 26/F, Gustav Mahlerplein 3, 1082 MS Amsterdam, the Netherlands.
-The Fund Manager is registered in the Dutch trade register (handelsregister) under file number 34268930.
+The Fund Manager is registered in the Dutch trade register (handelsregister) under file